Champions League Final Stadiums Overview

 Record for hosting most finals

 Out of the various Champions League finals stadiums we’ve discussed here, there is one that holds the title of the very best, and that Stadium is Wembley.
 Historically, this stadium has paved the way for the highest attendance figures for Champions League finals, and it has hosted the finals a total of 7 times!
-Then again, when you consider the size and stature of a stadium like Wembley, it’s hard for other stadiums in Europe to even compete, and we anticipate that Wembley will host many more finals in the future.

 The club with the most Champions League titles

-Surprise-surprise, the club with the most Champions League victories of all time is Real Madrid.
-These guys have won the Champions League an incredible 13 times, with the nearest team being Inter Milan, who has just 7 in comparison.
-Perhaps more impressively, 4 of Madrid’s titles have come in the last decade too, largely thanks to the likes of Cristiano Ronaldo and others.
-However, since the last title came in 2018, you could say that Real Madrid is now on a drought of Champions League success by their standards!
+Perhaps more impressively, 4 of Madrid’s titles have also come in the last decade, largely thanks to Cristiano Ronaldo and others.
+However, since the previous title came in 2018, you could say that Real Madrid is now on a drought of Champions League success by their standards!

-Who will host the 2024/25 final?
+Who will host the 2025/26 Champions League final?